Tether Token (USDT) security audit, conducted by the Callisto Network Security Department in July 2019.

 Description:

-4. Owner can upgrade contract using deprecate and implement any logic in the new contract.
-And even if the new contract will be audited, at any time possible to change the address of the new contract again to not audited and insecure.
+4. The owner of the contract has the ability to upgrade it via the deprecate function and implement new logic into the upgraded contract.
+However, even if the new contract is audited, it is still possible to change the address of the new contract again to an unaudited and potentially insecure one.

 Description:

-• transfer and transferFrom allow the destination address to be equal to zero, meaning that users fund can be lost if sent to it by mistake.
+transfer and transferFrom allow the destination address to be equal to zero, meaning that the user’s fund can be lost if sent to it by mistake.

 function transfer(address _to, uint _value) public onlyPayloadSize(2 * 32) {